Cambodian Idol: Theater Round 2

 The contestants are picked to sing a song in pair by the judges.
 The judges will decide who can go to the Green Miles.

 Green Miles

 More contestants have to be eliminated in this round.
 Contestants pick their song to sing and need to perform well in order to proceed to the Live Show.
 Only 12 contestants may continue onto the Live Show.

 Live Show

 Contestants have to perform live on stage with the presence of an audience.
 Live voting occurs each round, so as to decide who will be eliminated in that particular round.
 After weeks of elimination, the winner of Cambodian Idol will be chosen.

 Judges

 All of the four judges are pop singers in Cambodia.
 They are Preap Sovath, Chhorn Sovannareach, Aok Sokunkanha, and Nop Bayyareth.

 Hosts

-Cambodian Idol season one is presented by Chea Vibol who has worked many years as a presenter on televisions.
-Chan Keonimol is a great presenter and has worked with many programs as a presenter.
+The first season of Cambodian Idol was presented by Chea Vibol who has worked for many years as a presenter on television shows.
+Chan Keonimol is a great presenter and has worked on many programs as a presenter.